onlinecity/gatewayapi-docs/docs/legacy.rst

 This API is available at httppost.nimta.com for the old gateway (oc.dk/gateway) and https://gatewayapi.com/legacy/http/v2/sendsms for the new.

-It's currently the endpoint with the most traffic and it's not going away for the foreseeable future.
+It's currently one of the endpoint with the most traffic and it's not going away for the foreseeable future.
 However we are deprecating it since the REST API is where all future development takes place.

 This API is deprecated and only supports sending limited SMS messages.
 Despite the name you can submit both GET and POST requests to this API endpoint.